 Aurum wasn’t entered for the Caulfield Cup in which twenty-six horses eventually found their way to the post on a most oppressive October afternoon.
 It was only the second time the race had been started by machine rather than the flag, but from the moment the field was released Amberite was travelling beautifully.
 Matt Harris chartered an impeccable course to land the son of Carbine an easy winner by a length from the favourite Parthenopaeus.
 Amberite became only the third three-year-old to win the race, and his victory went a long way towards silencing those critics who hitherto had dismissed Carbine as a one-horse sire and a failure at stud.
 It seemed that Amberite had now earned the right to be bracketed with Wallace and that the Duke of Portland’s judgement was utterly vindicated.
 Further proof was not long in coming either.
 Amberite’s triumph resulted in the colt incurring a 10lb penalty for the Melbourne Cup, lifting his weight for that event to 8 st. 4lb or 2lb less than the glorious Aurum.

 In December 1897 it was announced that Aurum had been sold to race in England after the fulfilment of his three-year-old autumn engagements.
 As it transpired, Aurum only raced twice more in Australia: once for a hollow victory in the V.R.C.
 St Leger and then a few days later finishing third in the Australian Cup, beaten four lengths in the race won by Ayrshire after running as a warm favourite.
 Upon cooling down that day, Aurum developed a crack in the near fore-hoof accompanied by slight inflammation and William Wilson would risk his champion no more.
 Wilson had left for England by ship immediately after the previous year’s Flemington Autumn Meeting and had stated beforehand that he intended to sell the colt in the Old Country provided the price was right.
 At the time, Australian bloodstock was very much in favour over there.
-This popularity derived from the string of successes by Paris in 1896 sporting the colours of Belltrees’ Henry White including the Great Northamptonshire Stakes, not to mention Merman’s more recent victory in the prestigious Cesarewitch.
-Merman, a son of Grand Flaneur, had carried the colours of the society actress Lily Langtry and landed a series of tidy wagers.
+This popularity derived from the string of successes by Paris in 1896 sporting the colours of Belltrees’ Henry White including the Great Northamptonshire Stakes, not to mention Merman’s more recent victory in the prestigious Cesarewitch and Maluma’s in the Lewes Handicap.
+Merman, a son of Grand Flaneur, and Maluma, a daughter of Malua and a full sister to the 1891 Melbourne Cup winner, Malvolio, had each carried the colours of the society actress Lily Langtry and landed a series of tidy wagers.

 Aurum’s departure from the scene cleared the course for Amberite in the autumn of 1898.
 The son of Carbine wasn’t nominated for the V.R.C.
 St Leger and resumed, instead, in the Newmarket Handicap, but failed to run a place with 9 st. 6lb although two races later on the same card, he ran a useful second to Battalion in the Essendon Stakes (w-f-a 12f).
 The following Saturday, Amberite bloodlessly won the Champion Stakes (3m), reduced on that occasion to a match with another son of Carbine in Bundook.
 Returned to his home course for the A.J.C. autumn fixture, Amberite was in cracking form when in four appearances that week he easily won the A.J.C.
 St Leger, Cumberland Stakes (w-f-a 2m), and A.J.C.
 Plate (w-f-a 3m) and finished a gallant second in the Sydney Cup won by the lightweight Merloolas, to which he was conceding three years in age and 18lb in weight.